15 Fun Day Trips from Chattanooga, Tennessee

 Distance from Chattanooga: 92 miles (1 hour, 35 minutes)

 The waterfalls at Burgess Falls State Park are pretty epic!
 Nature lovers love to come here by kayak or paddleboard but you can also hike to the falls.
 The park also boasts a butterfly garden so you can easily spend an entire day here.
+Burgess Falls State Park is a family-friendly destination with plenty of picnic areas, playgrounds and a visitors center.
+There are also campsites available for overnight stays.

 14) Huntsville, Alabama